Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-nlp-int-tap-and-why-should-you-care.markdown

    3: 13:07:39.745505       10.1.100.10.62685 > 10.1.0.1.161:  udp 43
    4: 13:07:39.773885       10.1.0.1.161 > 10.1.100.10.62685:  udp 52
 ```
-The address 10.1.0.1 is the ASA management interface which we're doing the snmpwalk towards.
+The address 10.1.0.1 is the ASA management interface which I'm doing the snmpwalk towards.
 This also confirms data is being transmitted from the LINA-engine and onto my endpoint.
 Which confirms we're having successful SNMP operations.

 ```
 SNMPv2-MIB::sysDescr.0 = STRING: Cisco Adaptive Security Appliance Version 9.16(3)23